Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

 - Sets ``Trainer(check_every_n_epoch=1)``.
 - Disables all loggers.
 - Disables passing logged metrics to loggers.
-- The ``ModelCheckpoint`` callbacks will not trigger.
+- The :class:`~pytorch_lightning.callbacks.model_checkpoint.ModelCheckpoint` callbacks will not trigger.
-- Early stopping will not trigger.
+- The :class:`~pytorch_lightning.callbacks.early_stopping.EarlyStopping` callbacks will not trigger.
 - Sets ``limit_{train,val,test,predict}_batches`` to 1 or the number passed.
 - Disables the Tuner.
 - If using the CLI, the configuration file is not saved.